 According to The Pew Research Center, a record 23 million people in America trace their roots to more than 20 countries in Asia.
 This includes East and Southeastern Asian countries like China, Korea, India, Vietnam, Indonesia, Malaysia and others.
 However, when it comes to Asian American and Pacific Islander voiceover representation in the media, there has been a historical

 “whitewashing” of characters with AAPI heritage.
-In voiceover specifically, this has recently manifested in situations like Allison Brie, a caucasian actress, voicing a character of Vietnamese descent on the Netflix animated series Bojack Horseman.
-More recognizable, Hank Azaria, a caucasian actor and voice actor providing for many years the voice of Apu, an Indian-American character on Fox’s hit animated show The Simpsons.
+In voiceover specifically, this has recently manifested in situations like Allison Brie, a white actress, voicing a character of Vietnamese descent on the Netflix animated series Bojack Horseman.
+More recognizable, Hank Azaria, a white actor and voice actor providing for many years the voice of Apu, an Indian-American character on Fox’s hit animated show The Simpsons.

 AAPI Voiceover Artists

 At Blue Wave Voiceover, we’re focused on elevating authentic voices from the AAPI community to give voice to characters, issues and platforms that are uniquely theirs.

 Do You Recognize Any of These Characters?